- Trendy visual design

 There are some nice design details here, with the words “Toe Protect” placed over where your middle toes sit.
 Additionally, the texture of the transition between the Toe Protect mimics the “splash” on the upper and midsole.
 The New Balance “N” is big on the side of the show, and transitions all the way under the laces.

 The midsole is an injected Ethylene-Vinyle Acetate (EVA) using New Balance’s proprietary Fresh Foam technology.
-This midsole compound is durable and reasonably long-lasting.
-Fresh Foam is used across a range of New Balance shoes and delivers good rebound and minimal degradation over time.
-The exposed portion of the Fresh Foam EVA midsole has an abrasion-resistant texture which has held up well.
-The color scheme on the midsole follows the rest of the shoe well.
+I found it to be rather durable.
+Fresh Foam offers a good rebound and does not bottom out too soon.
+The colour scheme on the midsole follows the rest of the shoe well.

 New Balance uses a non-specific insole.
-Nothing fancy, but it does the trick.
+Nothing to write home about.

 Tongue and lacing